MessChery/MessChery/README.md

 👋 About Me

 Hey!
 I'm Beatriz Rodrigues, an 18-year-old aspiring programmer from Portugal with a passion for software development and cybersecurity.
-I’m currently finishing my Level 4 Programming course at ATEC and preparing to specialize in Cybersecurity (Level 5).
+I've finished my Level 4 Programming course at ATEC and preparing to specialize in Cybersecurity (Level 5).

 I'm curious, creative, and always up for learning something new.
 I love working in teams, solving real problems.
 🛠️ Tech Stack